matter-labs/awesome-zero-knowledge-proofs/CONTRIBUTING.md

-Please submit a pull request
+Please, only submit pull requests for stuff you or another contributor can personally recommend.
+Thank you!